-The seminar includes a pre-course home study module that will provide resources in anatomy (from the vocal cords and glottal structures to the pelvic floor facial support) and symptom manifestation of pelvic organ prolapse (POP).
-Reading also includes extensive review of pessary guidelines and medical diagnostic, surgery and assessment techniques.
-Review of this information will allow the one-day seminar to focus on examination techniques and treatment.
+The seminar includes a pre- course home study module that will provide resources to help understand the anatomy (from the vocal cords and glottal structures to the pelvic floor facial support) and symptom manifestation of pelvic organ prolapse (POP).
+It also has an extensive review of pessary guidelines and medical diagnostic and assessment techniques.
+Review of this information will allow the one day seminar to focus on examination techniques and treatment.

-The morning lab will include internal vaginal and rectal examination techniques for anterior, posterior and apical support changes, including assessment for levator ani avulsion and identification of external perineal measurements used for prolapse quantification.
+The morning labs will include internal vaginal examination techniques for anterior, posterior and apical support changes, including assessment for levator ani avulsion and measurement of external perineal measurements used for prolapse quantification.
 You will learn appropriate examination instruction and the difference of summarizing your findings for the patient and for your medical records.

-Afternoon lab time will focus on musculoskeletal functional evaluation and treatment.
-The focus will be on management of intra- abdominal pressure with attention to postures and the glottis, breathing and pelvic diaphragms.
+Afternoon lab time will focus on functional evaluation and treatment.
+You will learn management of intra- abdominal pressure with attention to postures and the glottis, breathing and pelvic diaphragms.
 We will review the current research on the benefits of lifestyle intervention and pelvic floor exercise that will help you formulate the best comprehensive rehab approach that empowers the women to be active.
-These techniques can also apply to your patients with incontinence and some types of pelvic pain.
+Some of these techniques can also apply to your patients with incontinence and types of pelvic pain.

-Seminar brochure for your CEU records can be downloaded here:
+POP Seminar brochure for your CEU records can be downloaded here.

-This has two components, a home self-study module, and a live seminar.
+Objectives: This has two components, home study and live seminar.

-Home study module includes articles, guideline reviews, website links and online videos (included with course registration).
+Home study module includes articles, guideline reviews, website links and on-line videos (included with course registration).
 This independent preparation for the course could apply to your state CEU requirement. i.e. WA state Continuing Competency Requirements.
-Check your state specific qualifications.

 Upon competition of the POP home study module the participant will be able to: